p4irin/sbc_rest_client/README.md

 ### Import

 First things first.
-This applies to and should preceed all standalone examples below.
+This applies to and should precede all standalone examples below.

 ```python
 from sbc_rest_client.sbc import Sbc